SummaryRead the full fact sheet

 - – the use of x-rays to destroy the cancer cells

 - chemotherapy – the use of anti-cancer drugs that stop cancer cells from multiplying.

-When a cure for cervical cancer isn't possibleIf cervical cancer has been diagnosed in its later stages, the cancer may have spread to the point where a cure is no longer possible.
+If cervical cancer has been diagnosed in its later stages, the cancer may have spread to the point where a cure is no longer possible.

 Where to get help

 - – to book an appointment call SHV Melbourne CBD Clinic Tel. or call SHV Box Hill Clinic Tel. or (free call) Tel.
 These services are youth friendly

 - Local community health centre or women's health nurse